skyfielders/python-skyfield/skyfield/documentation/installation.rst

     pip install skyfield

+This should install Skyfield, NumPy, and the small collection of pure-Python astronomy libraries that Skyfield depends on.
+If you lack ``pip`` and need to install each dependency by hand, consult Skyfield’s ``setup.py`` file for the full list.

 If trying to install Skyfield gives you errors about NumPy, there are several other ways to get NumPy installed: